MAXCUT QAOA performance guarantees for p >1: Computing optimal parameters

 and $[\hat{\mathbb Z}_2,\hat B] = [\hat{\mathbb Z}_2,\hat C] = 0$.
 For each optimization, 25 random initial parameters were chosen to find a maxima with high probability.
 To find all degenerate maxima of a subgraph, initial parameters were chosen on a mesh, and each also optimized with gradient descent.
 At each step, the parameters are updated to change along the direction with the largest gradient, with size $0.075|\vec\nabla \langle C\rangle|$, where the constant is an implicit choice of the maximum second derivative.
 A particular optimization ends when the expectation value changes by less than $10^{-5}$.

 For the $p=3$ tree, a free optimization was used to speed up the calculation by reducing the Hilbert space using symmetry.
 Every graph has a certain set of isomorphisms, eg relabeling of each vertex.
 These isomorphisms define swap operators which commute with the generators $\hat B$ and $\hat C$, and thus the eigenvalues are good quantum numbers defining conserved subspaces of the Hilbert space.
 The initial wavefunction $|+\rangle$ is unchanged under any relabeling of indices, and so lives in the $+1$ subspace of all isomorphisms.
 While this reduction is in principle possible for any subgraph, it is particularly simple for the recognizable swap symmetries of the tree.
 Swapping any two ``branches" of the tree leaves the wavefunction invariant, and so only symmetric combinations remain.
 For two vertices (eg $p=0$), this is only three states: both up, both down, and the triplet state.
 For 6 vertices, there are 3 isomorphisms: swapping the left or right two vertices, or reflecting the three left with three right.
 Under these symmetries there are $21$ states.
 This can be done recursively by knowing that given two indistinguishable Hilbert spaces of dimension $\mathcal D$, there are only $\mathcal D(\mathcal D+1)/2$ symmetric combinations.
 Using this, for $p=2$ there are $903$ states; for $p=3$ there are 1,631,721 $\approx 2^{20.6}$; and for $p=4$ there are 5,325,028,475,403 $\approx 2^{42.3}$.
 There is an additional factor of $\approx 2$, as the generators have a $\mathbb{Z}_2$ spin flip symmetry $\hat \sigma_z\leftrightarrow -\hat \sigma_z$.
 In principle, it may be possible to simulate the worst case 4-tree exactly, as 41 qubits is within range of classical simulatability, but is beyond the scope of this work.
+It is reasonable to expect that these tree subgraphs can be simulated with tensor methods \cite{streif2019} up to $p\sim 10$.